pauLiou/pauLiou.github.io/index.md

 P. Fisher & T. Schenk
 Journal of Vision

-<button onclick="window.location.href='Downloads/Temporal Order Judgements and Presaccadic Shifts of Attention What can Prior Entry tell us about the Premotor Theory.pdfproject_tableau';">Click Here (PDF)</button>
+<button onclick="window.location.href='Downloads/Temporal Order Judgements and Presaccadic Shifts of Attention What can Prior Entry tell us about the Premotor Theory.pdf';">Click Here (PDF)</button>

 A machine learning investigation of volumetric and functional MRI abnormalities in adults born preterm.
 (2019)